sabifo4/PhyloPhysalia24/TimetreeInference/README.md

 # Please change directories until
 # you are there.
 Then, run the following
 # commands.
+chmod 775 *sh
 cp Combine_MCMC.sh ../01_MCMCtree/00_prior
 # One argument taken: number of chains
 cd ../01_MCMCtree/00_prior
+# Change permissions in case you still
+# do not have them
+chmod 775 *sh
 ## Variables needed
 ## arg1 --> path to directory where analyses have taken place (e.g., CLK, GBM, ILN)
 ## arg2 --> output dir: mcmc_files_CLK, mcmc_files_GBM, mcmc_files_ILN, etc.